Brooklyn-Style/Thistle/README.md

 In general, the thumbs will output the key above or below the previous key to avoid SFBs.
 E.g. `E\` → `EU`. `U\` → `UE`.
 Depending on the word though, it'll fix outrolls, redirects or SFSs.

 The alphas do more of the same but also help to increase same row rolls and decrease movement.
 E.g. "cranky" would be typed as `cdandn` and "programming" would be `pdogdanhing`.
+There are tons of word-specific rules but they've been left out since it would be impractical to list them all.

 <details>
   <summary><h2>Rules</h2></summary>